mickfuzz/phd4/_posts/thesis_chapters/2023-6-3-Methodology.md

 I also take a more practical approach which takes into account working with peers and that such advocacy is not a core part of my job or this research.

-Such an attitude may involve compromises or hacking systems, software or processes
+Such an attitude may involve compromises or hacking systems, software or processes -->

-### 360 Video Processing
+#### 360 Video Processing

-The processing of video and audio data of both captured screens and 360 video data and high quality audio data involved several stages.
-This process is outlined briefly to document useful findings and observations in the process.

-The use of 360 data yields some advantages in capturing the gestures and facial expressions of potentially all participants in one recording.
+The processing of video and audio data of both captured screens and 360 video data and high quality audio data involved several stages yielding advantages in capturing the gestures and facial expressions of potentially all participants in one recording.
 It does however present challenges.

-Here is a short table outlining challenges and solutions to 360 video processing.
+While this merits further exploration a brief summary of challenges is presented here.

-- split video files - can be corrupted thus you only lose one - but also can be confusing
+The process involves large video files that are easily corrupted in transfer.
+While the files are split into 8 minute segments  but also can be confusing
 - time navigation - also confusing - sometimes put up on the screen - but inconsistently
 - moving and keeping a track of data from week to week and over years is complex.
 - processing data requires special software - from samsung